Brazil Initiative

 CADE's robust competition policy promotes innovation and market efficiency, going beyond economic metrics.
 Consumers benefit from receiving superior quality goods and services at lower prices.
 A competitive environment enhances Brazil's economy and promotes business and entrepreneurship.

-The Lab's Brazil Program enhances understanding and encourage discussion on the intricate connection between competition policy and emerging sectors such as the digital economy and artificial intelligence.
+The Lab's Brazil Program enhances understanding and encourages discussion on the intricate connection between competition policy and emerging sectors such as the digital economy and artificial intelligence.
 We are consistently intrigued by market dynamics and the interplay among antitrust policy, sector regulation, and public policy.

 Our goal is to comprehend Brazil's market environment and enhance policymaking to promote market competition and technological innovation through advanced research and engaging discussions.
 The Lab's program in Brazil contributes to the ongoing discussion to maintain Brazil's competition policy as a global example of economic resilience and creativity.